suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #cddl-context-info title="CDDL for COSE_KDF_Context Structure"}

+The HKDF-based key derivaction function may optionally contain a salt value,
+as described in Section 5.1 of {{RFC9053}}.
+This optional value is used to
+change the key generation process.
+This specification does not mandate the
+use of a salt value.
+If the salt is public and carried in the message, then
+the "salt" algorithm header parameter is used.
+See discussion in {{RFC5869}}
+and NIST SP800-56 {{SP800-56}} for reasons for sending or not sending a salt.
+The purpose of the salt is to provide extra randomness in the KDF context.
+If the salt sent in the "salt" algorithm header parameter, then the receiver
+MUST be able to process a salt and MUST pass it into the key derivation
+function.

 Profiles of this specification MAY specify an extended version of the
 context information structure or MAY utilize a different context information
 structure.

+For use with ciphers that do not provide integrity protection, such as
+AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), Enc_structure
+MUST NOT be used and the protected header in the SUIT_Encryption_Info_ESDH
+structure MUST be a zero-length byte string.

 ### Example

 This example uses the following parameters: